Boreas618/Notes/rust/ownership.md

 ### The `String` Type

-As opposed to string literals, a second string type `String` si introduced.
+As opposed to string literals, a second string type `String` is introduced.
 This type manages data allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time.
 You can create a String from a string literal using the from function

 ```rust
 let mut s = String::from("hello");